What is a Rent-to-Own Agreement?

 Right To Purchase Program

 One program is the Right to Purchase program offered by Home Partners of America.
-With this option, you are offered “three to five years* of rent certainty with an initial financial commitment of just one year.”
-Here’s how it works:
+This option offers you “three to five years* of rent certainty with an initial financial commitment of just one year.”

 - Apply: Prospective tenants fill out a Pre-Qualification Application, along with a full credit and background check.